tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 problems.

-A structured program with more than seven global variables is trouble, and if many objects in your program are themselves messy structured programs, you are in serious trouble indeed.
+A structured program with more than seven global variables is trouble, and if many objects in your program are effectivelly messy structured programs, you are in serious trouble indeed.
 At a high level you are doing Object Oriented Programming but at a low level you are right back in the 1970's struggling to deal with one confusing program after the next.

 How do we save this sinking ship?
-We save it by actively and aggressively **keeping the number of attributes per object at or below seven**.
+We save it by actively and aggressively keeping the number of attributes per object **at or below seven**.
 If you fail to do this you are punting the problem _to your future self_, a problem that by definition your future self is going to have a hard time solving!